variant-inc/lazy-action-dotnet/README.md

         fetch-depth: 0
 ```

-2. This is to setup some of the global environment variables we use as part of the lazy dotnet action.
+2. This is to add some global environment variables that are used as part of the lazy dotnet action.

 ```yaml
     - name: Setup